karrirasinmaki/Feelter/README.md

 App that lists interesting coffee shops in Helsinki.
 You can find shops by different criterias.

+At the moment we have only selected coffee shops in Helsinki listed.

 Used libraries
 --------------
 - Require.js - modules